AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: User Evaluation

 \textbf{Familiarity of code context:} The quality of code adaptation also depends on how much do study participants understand the surrounding code context.
 As shown in Tab.~\ref{tab:hard-others}, study participants found it difficult to adapt code which uses custom methods and types.
 Developers who are not the direct contributors or reviewers of these custom APIs needed to spend more time to read and understand the implementation details of each custom API used in the surrounding context.

-As shown in Fig.~\ref{fig:familiar-example}, one example in the study that participants failed to adapt is renaming the anonymized variable \texttt{\_\_\_v4} to \textit{script}.
-To make this adaptation, developers would need to learn about the return type and corresponding attributes of custom method \textit{self.read()}. \thistool{} was able to successfully adapt this example by inferring the aforementioned information from the code context.
+As shown in \autoref{fig:familiar-example}, an example in the study that participants failed to adapt is renaming the anonymized variable \texttt{\_\_\_v4} to \textit{script}.
+To make this adaptation, developers would need to learn about the return type and corresponding attributes of custom method \textit{self.read()}. \thistool{} was able to successfully adapt this example by inferring the aforementioned information from context.